hajimeo/samples/golang/FileListV2/README.md

 ```
 filelist2 -b "$BLOB_STORE" -p "vol-" -c 80 -s "/tmp/file-list_$(date +"%Y%m%d%H%M%S").tsv"
 ```
 NOTE: The recommended concurrency is less than (CPUs / 2) * 10, unless against slow disk/network.
 Also, the concurrency is based on the directories under `-b` (max depth 3), so even the "vol-NN" is less than 50, the concurrency higher than 50 would work.
+Also, if S3, `-c 2 -c2 8` might be faster.

 #### Same as the above but only files which File name matches with `-f "file-filter"`, and including the Properties file content `-P` into the saving file
 ```